nja93/nja93/README.md

 Researcher
 ---------------------

 Student of alx sofware engineering program.
-Started coding in January of 2023 and have been coding every day since.
-Looking to learn scientific computing and ML
+Started coding in January of 2023 and have been coding every day since(small update, took a 6-month hiatus in early 2024, lol).
+Looking forward to collaborating and learning scientific computing(this is still true).

 * 🌍  I'm based in Nairobi, Kenya
 * 🧠  I'm learning Python